What Royo just published

 The declaration is published with EPD Hub, a digital‑native operator used widely for EN 15804 construction EPDs.
 Teams who regularly search operator libraries will recognize the format and verification approach, which helps submittals land cleanly and reduces back‑and‑forth on document acceptance.

-Follow us for product-by-product EPD analysis to understand which bathroom furniture lines get spec'd and where you stand against Dansani and others.
+Follow us for product-by-product EPD analysis to see which SKUs get spec'd or VE'd out against Dansani and discover coverage gaps that could impact your bids.

 Closest competitors and today’s EPD coverage